 Having Shri Prashant as my only Facebook friend would put a stop to endless baby photos in my newsfeed, but I can’t justify ditching everyone I know for a man who I share some common ground with regarding squirrels.

 He’s not the only one in town with a Messiah complex.
-I’ve seen many wannabe Messiahs here – both Indians and foreigners – walking around barefooted in robes with long hair.
-Care must be taken to keep them apart because friction is inevitable should two happen to be in the same establishment at the same time.
+I’ve seen many wannabe Messiahs here – both Indians and foreigners – walking around barefooted; their feral hair flowing over their sagging kaftans.
+Care must be taken to keep them apart because friction is inevitable should they meet.

-“No, I am the Messiah.
-You’re just a long haired chump who can’t afford shoes.”
+“No, I’m the Messiah.
+You’re just a long-haired chump who can’t afford shoes.”

 “I have no mum.
-I was sent directly to earth by God.”
+I was sent to earth by God.”

 “Really?
 Well, who’s that woman with the same surname as you who’s the only one who follows you on Twitter?”